mikeal/ZDAG/SPEC.md

 our compresion table if you can keep the number of unique entries in the table small.
-Data structures can be designed and re-shaped to fit well into these tables and since they are both deterministically sorted the size of the table can be easily calculated without fully serializing.
+Data structures can be designed and re-shaped to fit well into these tables and since they are both deterministically sorted the size of the table and the size of references to each entry can be easily calculated without fully serializing.
-By just searching through the data structure for values and links and appling the sort and de-duplication rules.
+By just searching through the data structure for values and links and applying the sort and de-duplication rules you'll have an exact match to the table ZDAG will create.

 This table idea began as just an efficient way to shave bytes off of the structure encoding, but what I came to realize after writing it is